rakheshster/PowerShellBlazor/docs/README.md

 ![Results](Results.gif)

+## Forked variant (by Rakhesh)

+Alternatively, you can hard code the script to run but take the input via a form.
+The script doesn't need to be hard coded, but I had that as a use case.
+If the script isn't hard coded then more logic is needed to get the appropriate input and I didn't want to go into all that.

 ## Prerequisites

 * PowerShell scripts must be non-interactive; there's no means to provide input back to PowerShell scripts once they're running.